Bakadesignz/Aseprite-Script-Text-Tool/README.md

 Aseprite Script Text Tool 0.6 (https://aseprite.org).
 Written by Augustin Clement a.k.a Bakadesign.
 (https://bakadesign.itch.io/) (https://github.com/Bakadesignz).
-Free to use or modify, a thanks/credit is appreciated if used in another project :)
-This script is provided " AS IS", without warranty of any kind.

-# Aseprite ScCript Text Tool
+# Aseprite Script Text Tool

 Write text on a sprite using script and your own alphabet